Lions take Tennessee QB Hooker on busy 2nd day of NFL draft

-ALLEN PARK, Mich.
-(AP) — The Detroit Lions may have found their quarterback of the future in Tennessee’s Hendon Hooker, and they’re in a position to give him time to recover from an injury and develop behind veteran Jared Goff.
+Hooker, who tore the ACL in his left knee in November, will be given time to recover and develop behind veteran Jared Goff as perhaps the franchise’s quarterback of the future.

+“I’m definitely going to be picking his brain,” the 25-year-old Hooker said.

-Detroit had nine selections entering the NFL draft and took advantage of those assets Friday night, trading up in the second round and making two deals to move down in exchange for extra picks.
+Detroit had nine selections entering the NFL draft and took advantage of those assets Friday night, trading up in the second round, making two deals to move down in exchange for extra picks and another trade to acquire a third-round pick.

-The Lions selected Iowa tight end Sam LaPorta No. 34 overall, traded up to take Alabama safety Brian Branch with the 45th pick and then landed Hooker early in the third round.
+The Lions selected Iowa tight end Sam LaPorta No. 34 overall and traded up to take Alabama safety Brian Branch with the 45th pick in the second round.
+In the third, Detroit drafted Hooker early and Western Kentucky defensive tackle Brodric Martin late in the round.

-Detroit acquired the pick it used to take LaPorta as part of a trade with Arizona on Thursday that gave the Cardinals the No. 6 pick overall.

-The Lions used the No. 48 overall pick and a fifth-rounder to move up a few slots in a trade with Green Bay to put Branch in their revamped secondary.
-They later traded pick No. 55 to Kansas City in a deal that gave them the last pick in the second round and dealt that selection to Denver for the 68th pick overall.

 Hooker said he recently started zero-gravity running, adding he’s taking his comeback day by day when asked for a timetable on his return.